top of page

 Eligibility: All high school students can apply

-For students looking to advance in medical careers, Medicine Encompassed is a student-run 501(c)(3) nonprofit that assists with accessibility in the field!
-The organization offers multiple positions across its 18 committees that you can apply to.
-The applications for each of these positions (also known as general positions) are open on a rolling basis, so it is recommended you apply as soon as possible!
-As an intern with Medicine Encompassed, you will work across any of the following departments—writing, editing, sponsorships and partnerships, graphic design, and marketing and social media, along with resource creation.
+For students looking to advance in medical careers, Medicine Encompassed is a student-run 501(c)(3) nonprofit that assists with accessibility in the field.
+The organization offers multiple positions across its 18 committees.
+The applications for each of these positions are open on a rolling basis, so it is recommended you apply as soon as possible.
+As an intern, you will work across writing, editing, sponsorships and partnerships, graphic design, marketing and social media, and resource creation.
 Interns are expected to have an interest in STEAM, biology, and medicine.

 Cost: No stipend is provided, certificates and nominations to the President's Volunteer Service Award (in the U.S. only) are provided